f-heeger/Reproducible-Science/conda.md

 ~~~sh
 source activate exampleEnv
 ~~~
-After the environment is activated the command prompt of your terminal should change to include the name of the environment for example it might look like this:
+After the environment is activated the command prompt of your terminal should change to include the name of the environment.
+For example it might look like this:
 ~~~sh
 (exampleEnv) heeger@lagoa:~$
 ~~~